kubernetes-sigs/cluster-api/docs/proposals/20250513-propogate-taints.md

 type MachineSpec struct{
   // taints are the node taints that Cluster API will manage.
-  // This list is not necessarily complete: other Kubernetes components may add or remove other taints.
+  // This list does not necessarily reflect the full list of taints on a Node: other Kubernetes components may add or remove other taints.
-  // Only those taints defined in this list will be added or removed by core Cluster API controllers.
+  // Only the taints defined in this list will be added or removed by core Cluster API controllers.
   //
   // NOTE: This list is implemented as a "map" type, meaning that individual elements can be managed by different owners.
   // As of Kubernetes 1.33, this is different from the implementation on corev1.NodeSpec, but provides a more flexible API for components building on top of Cluster API.